niallmcc/crocodl/README.md

 This service allows you to make predictions with a pre-trained image classification model.

-Start a scoring service and open its web page:
+Start a scoring service and open its web page (which should happen automatically):

 ```
 python3 -m simpledl.image.web.score_service